cockroachdb/docs/src/current/v23.1/changefeed-messages.md

 - Rows are sharded between Kafka partitions by the row’s [primary key](primary-key.html).
 To define another key to determine the partition for your messages, use the [`key_column`](create-changefeed.html#key-column) option.

 - The `UPDATED` option adds an "updated" timestamp to each emitted row.
-You can also use the [`RESOLVED` option](create-changefeed.html#resolved-option) to emit a "resolved" timestamp message to each Kafka partition.
+You can also use the [`resolved` option](create-changefeed.html#resolved-option) to emit a "resolved" timestamp message to each Kafka partition.
 A "resolved" timestamp guarantees that no (previously unseen) rows with a lower update timestamp will be emitted on that partition.

     For example: